The CMCA Examination is a 2.5-hour, 120-question multiple-choice exam (100 scored and 20-pilot test items)

 - Critical incident interviews and focus panels are used as additional resources.

-- Extensive surveys are widely disseminated to community association manager professionals.
+- Extensive surveys are widely disseminated to community association management professionals.

 To validate the identified knowledge areas, survey participants, and complete quantitative ratings on elements of the delineation, including:

 - Percent of work time and importance ratings for the functional areas.

 - Frequency, importance, and "performed by" ratings for the responsibilities.